 - How do you deal with required or introduced changes of APIs?

 - How do communicate lifecycle changes?

 - Do you have an API lifecycle management strategy?

 - What are the technical requirements?

 So where APIs have been an IT tool in the past, these days people realize that it takes more than exposing an interface.
 To be well prepared, a good approach is to embrace an API-first strategy.

 Bundling multiple APIs into an API product

 In technical terms all, this means very often that multiple APIs have to be combined into one new API.
 This is referred to as “API product”, whereas a better description would certainly be API composition or API bundling.
 In some cases, sophisticated tools let you redact or modify the API definition making it fit for getting exposed to consumers.
 API Management systems provide these capabilities, moving the hazel of modifying the backend API directly and providing a simple way to proxy multiple APIs as one API to the front end.
 Some systems even allow you to disable or hide certain methods from APIs.

 Continuing the API lifecycle

 Once this is finalized, the API lifecycle can continue with publishing these APIs into an API Portal for developers.
 But it does not stop here.
-You have to make sure people can signup and access your service easily.
+You have to make sure people can sign up and access your service easily.
 Inside the API Portal, help, documentation and guidance should be provided.
-Chat support, forums and news quite often complete the offering turning an API Portal into a e-commerce shop or Store Frontend if you like.
+Chat support, forums, and news quite often complete the offering turning an API Portal into an e-commerce shop or Store Frontend if you like.
 Measuring the success, working on issues and optimizing this experience is what is required to turn an API into a real product, your API product.